Kanva dynasty

-The Kanva dynasty or Kanvayana that overthrew the Shunga dynasty in parts of eastern and central India, and ruled from 73 BCE to 28 BCE.
+The Kanva dynasty or Kanvavamsha was a Brahmin ruling dynasty of Magadha, established after Vasudeva Kanva overthrew the preceding Shunga dynasty and ruled from 73 BCE to 28 BCE.

-Although the Puranic literature indicates that the Kanva Dynasty ruled from the former capital of the Shunga Empire in Pataliputra, Magadha in Eastern India, their coins are primarily found in and around the region of Vidisha in Central India, which had also been the capital of later Shunga rulers.
+Although the Puranic literature indicates that the Kanvas ruled from the former capital of the Shungas in Pataliputra, Magadha in Eastern India, their coins are primarily found in and around the region of Vidisha in Central India, which had also been the capital of later Shunga rulers.

 The Kanva dynasty was established by Vasudeva Kanva in 73 BCE.
 Vasudeva was initially a minister of the Shunga Emperor Devabhuti, who then assassinated the former emperor and usurped the throne.
 The Kanva ruler allowed the kings of the Shunga dynasty to continue to rule in obscurity in a corner of their former dominions.
 There were four Kanva rulers.
 According to the Puranas, their dynasty was brought to an end by the Satavahanas in 28 BCE.

 Origin

 The Kanva kings were Brahmins.
-They were descendants of Sage Saubhari.
+They were descendants of the sage Saubhari.
 Vasudeva Kanva killed Devabhuti of the Shunga dynasty and established the rule of the Kanva dynasty.